Cancel

 Find out what your peers are saying about Box vs. SharePoint and other solutions.
 Updated: May 2024.

-Box is ranked 4th in Enterprise Content Management with 38 reviews while SharePoint is ranked 1st in Enterprise Content Management with 146 reviews.
+Box is ranked 4th in Enterprise Content Management with 39 reviews while SharePoint is ranked 1st in Enterprise Content Management with 149 reviews.
 Box is rated 8.4, while SharePoint is rated 7.8.
-The top reviewer of Box writes "Used for data storage and data collaboration, but its data security could be improved".
+The top reviewer of Box writes "Allows you to upload and download files quickly but lacks integration with Office 365".
 On the other hand, the top reviewer of SharePoint writes "Good integrations, helps with collaboration, and increases visibility".
 Box is most compared with Microsoft OneDrive, Citrix ShareFile, Office 365, Egnyte and IBM FileNet, whereas SharePoint is most compared with Citrix ShareFile, Microsoft OneDrive, Dropbox, WordPress and OpenText Documentum.
 See our Box vs. SharePoint report.

 See our list of best Enterprise Content Management vendors.